 Global BBA Curriculum

-The first three years of the Global BBA program are pre-registered core courses, and Year 4 will offer elective opportunities for students.
+The first two years of the Global BBA program are pre-registered core courses, and Year 3 & 4 will offer elective opportunities for students.
 The curriculum contains several Liberal Arts and introductory courses built into Year 1, providing a holistic and fundamental foundation.
 As the program progresses, the content dives deeper into business fundamentals at the organizational level in Year 2, culminating with managerial and leadership perspectives in Years 3 and 4.
 Case Writing is the capstone project of the Global BBA program and courses are organized throughout Years 3 and 4 through 4 seminars.
 The submission of an Original Case (instead of a traditional thesis/dissertation that tends to be customary in an academic program) is a mandatory graduation requirement.
 There are also NUCB Summer and Winter Programs available each year.

 Japanese language courses are split into 6 different levels.
 A placement test will be conducted to select the best class for your level.
 Intermediate and Advanced Japanese language courses are also available for students that wish to progress their language skills.